samvtran/jetbrains-macos-keybindings-for-all/README.md

 ## FAQ

 ### Oh no!
-My favorite keybinding changed after an update!
+My favorite shortcut changed after an update!
 What do I do?

 This project tries to follow the macOS keybindings (still called "Mac OS X 10.5+" in the JetBrains codebase) as closely as possible.

 As new UI elements and IDE features are added, JetBrains may add and remove keybindings to better match their evolving feature set.
 If you find that your muscle memory is getting in the way of a new binding, make a copy of this keymap for your own custom shortcuts.